-The master's degree in HDFS will give students an opportunity to develop research skills and to gain a scholarly understanding of issues that influence the development and functioning across the life course.
-Professional development in pursuing a career within the field of Human Development and Family Science can be demonstrated through accomplishments in writing about research and presenting research, teaching, and outreach.
+The Master's degree in Child Life will give students an opportunity to develop professional skills and to gain a scholarly understanding of issues that influence the development and functioning across the life course.
+Professional development in pursuing a career within the field of Child Life can be demonstrated through accomplishments in leadership, teaching, and outreach.
 The checklist form that will guide you on this project can be found in Appendix E. It is for your use only and should not be included in the final portfolio submitted to the department.

 The Graduate Faculty in the Department of Human Development and Family Science has developed the set of procedures and portfolio standards for evaluating students' proficiency in the areas of knowledge, scholarship, and research relevant to the field.
 After completing the requirements, you should compile the components into a document containing a title page (Appendix F), an approval form to be signed by your committee (Appendix G), a table of contents, and required documentation for each completed requirement.
 The portfolio should be presented to your committee members for review.
 Once it has been approved, the members of your advisory committee should sign the approval form.
 After obtaining signed approval from your advisory committee, submit one full copy of the portfolio to the Graduate Program Assistant in a PDF via email.
-Previously approved portfolios can be viewed by going to the P Drive using a Dawson Hall Computer.
-The Network Share P: Drive is provided to those PCs/Macs that have been joined to the UGA MYID Directory.
-Contact the HDFS EITS Department for instructions at www.fcs.uga.edu/otis.